TheRealOgPlayer/BodyCalculator/README.md

 # BodyCalculator
-This is a body calculator that I made with Python, it will tell you a couple of things:
+This is a body calculator that I made with Python, it will tell you a couple of things:\n

-BMI
+BMI \n
-METABOLISM SCORE
+METABOLISM SCORE \n
-OVERDOSE AMOUNT IN GRAMS
+OVERDOSE AMOUNT IN GRAMS \n

 This started off as being programmed in Python but I remade it in C++ for those of you who like that more.